-Heterotrigona (Sahulotrigona) atricornis (Smith), new combination (Figs. 11-13)
+Heterotrigona (Sahulotrigona) atricornis (Smith), new combination (Figs. 11-14)

 Trigona atricornis Smith, 1865: 94.
 Trigona (Tetragona) atricornis Smith; Michener, 1965: 231.
 Trigona (Heterotrigona) atricornis Smith; Michener, 1990: 127.
 Platytrigona atricornis (Smith); Rasmussen, 2008: 26.

 DIAGNOSIS: As currently circumscribed, H. atricornis encompasses two color morphs (vide Michener & Sakagami, 1990).
 Some individuals, including the holotype, are of the yellowish-orange morph (Fig. 13), a color pattern generally similar to Papuatrigona genalis (Friese), while others are more chestnut brown in coloration (Figs. 11, 12).
+In addition to color, the dark morph appears to have denser and slightly longer pilosity, while the yellowish orange morph has setae denser and longer only in on the lower portion of the mesepisternum.
 It remains to be tested whether or not these color morphs are truly conspecific.
 For now, the species can be distinguished from H. paradisaea by the lighter color (the above species is largely black), whether chestnut brown or yellowish orange.
 In addition, H. atricornis has the fifth and sixth terga more sparsely pubescent, the preapical teeth of the mandible less developed, and six distal hamuli on the hind wing.
+The holotype of H. atricornis belongs to the yellowish-orange morph and is deposited in Oxford (we have not had the opportunity to examine the type of this species).

-MATERIAL EXAMINED: 19, New Guinea (NE) [Papua New Guinea], Boana Mission [near Boana, Morobe Province, Nawae District], Huon Pen.
-[Peninsula], 900 m, ix-4-5-1956 [4-5 September 1956], E.J.
-Ford, Jr. (SEMC).
+MATERIAL EXAMINED: Papua New Guinea: 19, New Guinea (NE) [Papua New Guinea], Boana Mission [near Boana, Morobe Province, Nawae District], Huon Pen.